nkrishang/mad-protocol/README.md

 # $MAD Stablecoin Protocol

-$MAD (**Mint Against Deposit**) Stablecoin Protocol is an immutable, governance-less and singleton-contract protocol for minting stablecoins fully backed by native tokens.
+$MAD (**Monad Algorithmic Dollar**) Stablecoin Protocol is an immutable, governance-less and singleton-contract protocol for minting stablecoins fully backed by native tokens.

 ## Development